haoshengzheng/exotic-options-pricing/docs/PnL_Attribution_analysis.md

 ---

-## A note on Theta ≈ 0 (the dual-time framework at work)
+## A note on Theta = 0

-Across all rows, Theta contributes exactly 0.
-This is not an error — it is a direct consequence of the dual-time framework.

-The marking window runs 15:00:01 to 21:00:00.
-The afternoon session closes at 15:00 and the night session opens at 21:00, so this entire window falls in a **non-trading period**.
-The trading-seconds elapsed is essentially zero, so diffusion-driven time decay does not accrue.
-Calendar time does advance (6 hours), but with r = 3% over 6 hours the discounting effect is negligible.

-Under the dual-time framework, option time value decays only during active exchange sessions.
-Marking a position across a non-trading session gap, therefore shows near-zero theta.
-This matches desk reality: a position held over a closed market does not bleed trading-time theta while no trading can occur.
-It is a feature of the framework, not a modeling gap.
+Across all rows, Theta contributes = 0 — but this is partly an artifact of how the attribution computes it.
+The theta term uses a single trade-clock rate (`theta_per_second × trade_sec`), implicitly treating all of theta as diffusion decay and dropping the carry/discount part that accrues on calendar time.
+The marking window (15:00:01 to 21:00:00) falls entirely between the afternoon close and the night open, so trading-seconds elapsed is = 0 and this trade-clock term vanishes.
+The stricter form — already in the vanilla pricer as `theta_components` / `theta_per_observation` — splits theta into trade-clock ($\partial V/\partial T_{trade}$, diffusion) and calendar-clock ($\partial V/\partial T_{cal}$, carry + discount) components, each multiplied by its own elapsed time.
+Here the dropped calendar term is genuinely small (b = 0, and r = 3% over 6 hours discounts negligibly), so Theta = 0 is close to the true value anyway — but under non-zero carry or a window spanning an open session, that dropped term would become a real error.

 ---